Life Values to Teach Our Kids in Dark Times

 If you’ve been tuning into recent news, you know exactly what I’m getting at.

 The current condition of humanity is a deeply concerning one.
-I don't usually do serious.
-I'm not serious by nature.
-I'm all about having a whale of a time, making people laugh, sharing my Mum fail moments, and living for the experiences.
-No - being serious, seriously, cramps my style.
+I don’t usually do serious.
+I’m not serious by nature.
+My blog isn’t named ‘Serious By Nature’.
+I’m all about having a whale of a time, making people laugh, sharing my Mum fail moments, and living for the experiences.
+No, serious kind of cramps my style.

-But when a horrendous act of terrorism sweeps through my lovely German hometown - it hits home.
+But when a horrendous act of terrorism sweeps through my quaint little German hometown – it hits home.
 It injures my very soul.
 It hits my angry notes.
+Not hangry.
+Because being hangry is a laughable matter.

-It's a terribly degrading feeling, but it's the kind of angry that trickles through your blood and makes you want to drop bombs over Syria.
-The kind of angry that makes me feel bitter and hateful towards a race.
-The kind of anger that makes me feel less of a human being because, essentially, it makes me become a terrorist.
+It’s a terrible feeling, but it’s the kind of angry that trickles through your blood and makes you want to drop bombs over Syria.
+The kind of angry that makes me feel hateful towards a larger majority.
+The kind of anger that makes me feel less of a human being because anger is so narrow sighted and belittling.

-But they are emotions that you just can't help but let yourself feel when you hear about the Munich shooting spree.
-Or the Paris bombings.
-Or the Nice truck attack.
+But they are emotions that you just can’t help but let yourself feel when, each day, you turn on the TV, another awful tragedy has occurred.
 Another terrorist attack.
 Another suicide bomber.
 Children murdered.

-Tonight, whilst shoving BigMacs and nuggets down our throats in the McDonald's parking lot, Andy and I reviewed the sad state of this world and what exactly is going on with the human condition.
-Whilst slurping on my choco thick shake, we discussed the deluded concept of 'world peace'.
+Tonight, whilst shoving down BigMacs and nuggets in the McDonald’s parking lot, we reviewed the sad state of this world and what exactly is going on in the human psyche.
+Whilst slurping on my choco thick shake, we discussed the deluded concept of ‘world peace’.

 It’s wishful thinking, that’s all it is.
 I don’t believe in world peace.
 I hope for it.
 I pray for it.
 But it will never, ever happen.